Spread the love

 Until we correct the flaws in what is standing on the World Trade Center’s hallowed ground, it will always be where Democracy in America was subverted.
 That will be substantiated and documented many times over on the pages ahead.
 Fortunately, by building on what is already there on the site, it can still live up to its lofty purpose.

-“People Want Their Towers Back” was demonstrably true.
+Charles Wolf’s observation that “People Want Their Towers Back” was demonstrably true.
 Of course, that did not mean all people.
-There was a lot of fear of another attack in 2002 — as well as some people who never liked the Twins.
+There was a lot of fear of another attack in 2002 — as well as people who never liked the Twins.
 But the beauty of democracy is that it allows a collective voice to be heard and respected above all — to fairly decide every matter, large or small.

 At the World Trade Center, that voice was deliberately muffled and ignored.
 This New York Post cover deserved national attention.
 The whole country and the Free World were attacked on 9/11.
 But ten months later, when a report based on a significant sampling found that half of New York wanted the Towers rebuilt, the story was buried — even in New York.